IntellureIntellure

 UUID versions explained

-- v4 — fully random, most commonly used (virtually zero collision risk)
+• v4, which is fully random and most commonly used (virtually zero collision risk)

 5. Diff Checker